To remain in the DNP program, the student must:

 - Maintain current Healthcare Provider Course (BLS) certification, RN licensure, health and liability insurance, and all immunizations required by clinical agencies throughout the program.

-- The student must notify the Department of Nursing within 5 days in the event of any legal infractions or any actions taken against their nursing license, or any investigation of such incidences.
+- The student must notify the School of Nursing within five (5) days in the event of any legal infractions or any actions taken against their nursing license, or any investigation of such incidences.

 - While the student's grades are important, retention in the DNP program is based on a composite picture of the student's ability to perform at a satisfactory level in the academic and clinical component of the educational program.

-The Department of Nursing reserves the right to refuse enrollment or program continuation to any student.
-This refusal will be determined by the judgment of the DNP Admission, Progression, and Graduation (APG) Committee and the Department Head of Nursing and based on the student's ability to successfully complete academic or clinical assignments or function effectively in the roles required in the DNP program.
+The School of Nursing reserves the right to refuse enrollment or program continuation to any student.
+This refusal will be determined by the judgment of the DNP Admission, Progression, and Graduation (APG) Committee and the Director of the School of Nursing and based on the student's ability to successfully complete academic or clinical assignments or function effectively in the roles required in the DNP program.
 This includes the demonstration of characteristics associated with a professional nurse, including behaviors involving professionalism, ethics and integrity.